Mihir-Ai-lab/Mihir-Ai-lab/README.md

 ## Tech Stack

-Here are some of the technologies, tools, and frameworks that I work with and expect my collaborators to be proficient in:
+Here are some of the technologies, tools, and frameworks that i like towork with and expect my collaborators to be proficient in:

 | Technology | Tools |
 | --- | --- |